AdobeDocs/commerce-learn.en/help/io-events/create-app-builder-project.md

 # Create an App Builder project

 Learn how to create an Adobe Developer App Builder project to consume events from Adobe Commerce.
-Additional documentation found at [Adobe I/O Events for Adobe Commerce Overview](https://developer.adobe.com/commerce/events/get-started/){target="_blank"}
+Additional documentation found at [Install Adobe I/O Events for Adobe Commerce](https://developer.adobe.com/commerce/events/get-started/installation/){target="_blank"}

 ## Who is this video for?